Written by Cindy Praeger and Eskinder Assefa

 At this point, the company has begun losing the shared sense of mission that united everyone in the early days.
 Whatever organic growth the company continues to show comes from a small minority of highly effective people who still focus their energies on doing the right things that matter.
 Creating a culture of strategy execution is a process that is well worth the investment.

-Which is when CEOs typically turn to mergers and acquisitions (M&As) to generate more growth, as their organic growth has stalled.
+This is when CEOs typically turn to mergers and acquisitions (M&As) to generate more growth, as their organic growth has stalled.
 However, as surveys have shown, the vast majority of CEOs (over 70%) go through the complex transactions of M&As with no prior experience.
 Which only increases the difficulty of integrating two different companies with two different cultures.
 In the end, the very reason that slowed a company’s growth leads to a strategy that tends to practically guarantee more silos and execution gaps.

 This is a much bigger problem than CEOs typically understand it to be.
 Unless fixed quickly, the company can run into serious trouble and fall back into the survival mode.

-How Do CEOs Close The Strategy-Execution Gap?
+How Do CEOs Close The Strategy Execution Gap?

 The challenge CEO’s have is two-fold: